egoist/vuepack/docs/testcafe.md

 e2e tests will run for all browsers installed on the target machine.

-For details, see the `scripts/test` section of the `package.json` file and [TestCafe documentation](https://devexpress.github.io/testcafe/documentation/)
+For details, see the `scripts.test` section of the `package.json` file and [TestCafe documentation](https://devexpress.github.io/testcafe/documentation/)